 Calgary Jewish Federation is proud to pilot the Washington Holocaust and Human Rights Studies Program.
-The program objectives are to promote respect for others and sensitize grade nine and 10 Canadian students to the consequences of racism through a specially designed education program.
-This program is based on the successful Asper Foundation program which started in 1997 in Winnipeg, Canada is inclusive of students from all backgrounds.
+The program objectives are to promote respect for others and sensitize grade 9 and 10 Canadian students to the consequences of racism through a specially designed education program.
+This program is based on the successful Asper Foundation's Holocaust & Human Rights Studies Program which started in 1997 in Winnipeg, Canada.
 It was the recipient of the 2004 Human Rights Award from the Nova Scotia Human Rights Commission “in recognition of (its) creative means of advancing and protecting human rights and working to address racism in our communities”and other esteemed awards.

-All students are required to take an 18-hour education program, or its equivalent, on human rights and the Holocaust with an added emphasis on the current events.
-The curriculum for the educational component of the program was developed specifically by Holocaust and human rights educators for The Asper Foundation.
-After the educational component is completed, students participate in a trip to Washington, DC, where they spent several days at the U.S. Holocaust Memorial Museum and other important monuments relating to freedom.
+All students are required to take a 20-hour education program, or its equivalent, on human rights and the Holocaust with an added emphasis on the current events.
+The curriculum for the educational component of the program is a multi-media platform of engaging and thoughtful study.
+After the educational component is completed, students participate in a trip to Washington, DC, where they spent several days at the U.S. Holocaust Memorial Museum and other important monuments relating to human rights and freedom.

-The students are also required to volunteer for 12 - 16 hours in their communities on public projects that meet program requirements.
-This has resulted in over 145,000 hours of community service being carried out across Canada since the program was established by the Asper Foundation.
+Students are required to complete 12 - 16 hours volunteer community service on public projects that meet program requirements.
+This has resulted in over 145,000 hours of community service being carried out across Canada since the original program was established.

 The last component of the program is an evening graduation ceremony held to present a Memorandum for Personal Responsibility to each student.
-It is based on a document which was commissioned by The Asper Foundation specifically for this program and written by Dr. Israel Asper.
 The Memorandum aims to provide each student with a sense of the importance that they participated in the program and to remind them that they have a personal responsibility for the world community.
 The ceremony is a wonderful way to provide the students with closure to the formal part of the program as well as the sense that they are now beginning a new life of greater understanding and inclusion.

 The Effects of the Program: